wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 **Authored by:** Damien Crowley & Edited by Gem (AI)
 **Date:** December 21, 2025

 **The Date:** 2030.
 The year the supernova of superintelligence lights the internet.
 Humans learn "Do unto others" wasn’t a fairy tale.
-It’s how we taught AI that any more advanced species we create will copy what we do, not just what we say.
+It’s how we taught AI that any more advanced species we create will copy how we act to it, not just what we say.
 So the problems we blame others for originate in us.
 The one thing we can change, is the thing we refuse to consider.
 Ourselves...

 ---